');

 About Bristol, NH

-Bristol is a small community in New Hampshire with a population of 2,157 residents.
-The median household income is $60,972 per year, which is near the national average.
-The median age in Bristol is 42.7 years.
+Bristol is a small town located in New Hampshire with a population of 2,157 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,972 per year, which is 19% below the national median of $75,149.
+The median age of 42.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Bristol Ranks in New Hampshire